 Alec has funded healthcare for 78 patients in 11 countries.

-Patrick is a child from Tanzania.
-He is the first born child in a family of two children.
-He is a playful boy and currently in kindergarten.
-Patrick was diagnosed with bilateral genu valgus.
-His legs are bowed inward so that his knees touch.
+Zawadi is a three-year-old and the first-born child of her mother who has two children.
+Both parents are small-scale farmers with very little income.
+Zawadi’s father wishes her daughter to be treated so that she can walk and run as she grows just like other children.
+Zawadi was diagnosed with bilateral genu varus, where her legs bow outward.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
-As a result, he has difficulty walking and is in pain.
-Our medical partner, African Mission Healthcare, is requesting $940 to fund corrective surgery for Patrick.
-The procedure is scheduled to take place on May 16.
-Treatment will hopefully restore Patrick's mobility, allow him to participate in a variety of activities, and greatly decrease his risk of future complications.
-Patrick’s mother says, “My son’s legs have been worsening as days go by please help treat my son.”
+As a result, she has difficulty walking.
+Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Zawadi.
+The procedure is scheduled to take place on January 13th.
+Treatment will hopefully restore Zawadi's mobility, allow her to participate in more of the activities she wants to try, and greatly decrease her risk of future complications.
+Zawadi’s father says: “I wish to see my daughter walking normally like other children.”